-On October 26, 2023, the Company announced that it had entered into a definitive agreement with Chame Energy Corporation for the sale of all issued and outstanding shares of Renaissance, a wholly owned subsidiary of the Company, for a deemed price of \$10.3 million (US\$7.5 million).
-Under the agreement, Chame Energy Corporation assumed all debts and all present and future liabilities of Renaissance and its subsidiaries, resulting in a gain on sale of \$85.3 million and a reduction in net liabilities of \$85.6 million.
-The sale was completed on November 16, 2023 upon receiving approval from the TSXV.
-Renaissance through its subsidiaries, owned all of the Company's operations in Mexico, which were acquired in connection with the Renaissance Acquisition and which the Company did not consider to be material in the context of its business strategy.
-Pursuant to the terms of the sale, Renaissance's right to acquire a 50% working interest in Botswana pursuant to the Option was terminated effective November 11, 2023.
+On October 26, 2023, the Company announced that it had entered into a definitive agreement with a thirdparty for the sale of all issued and outstanding shares of Renaissance Oil Corp. ("Renaissance"), a wholly owned subsidiary of the Company, for a deemed price of \$10.3 million (US\$7.5 million).
+Under the agreement, Renaissance through its subsidiaries, owned all of the Company's operations in Mexico, which were acquired in connection with the acquisition of Renaissance in July 2021 and which the Company did not consider to be material in the context of its business strategy.
+Pursuant to the terms of the sale, Renaissance's right to acquire a 50% working interest in the Botswana Licence pursuant to a farmout option agreement was terminated effective November 11, 2023.
+All inter-company loans, and any other intercompany loans between the Company and Renaissance and any of its subsidiaries, were deemed to be satisfied in full and terminate upon closing without further recourse.
+In addition, under the agreement, the third-party assumed all debts and all present and future liabilities of Renaissance and its subsidiaries.
+The sale was completed on November 16, 2023, upon receiving approval from the TSXV.
+Under the terms of a finder's fee agreement between the Company and two arms-length parties (collectively the "Finders"), the Company paid the Finders the aggregate amount of \$276,400 (US\$200,000) upon closing of the transaction.
+Through the sale of Renaissance, the Company recognized a gain on sale of approximately \$85.5 million.

-On October 30, 2023, the Company and its joint venture partner, NAMCOR, were granted approval for the Second Renewal Exploration Period by the Namibian Ministry of Mines and Energy, which covers the period of January 30, 2024 to January 29, 2026, relating to the approximate 6.3 million acre Petroleum Exploration Licence 73.
+On October 30, 2023, the Company and its joint venture partner, NAMCOR, were granted approval for the Second Renewal Exploration Period by the Namibian Ministry of Mines and Energy, which covers the period of January 30, 2024 to January 29, 2026, relating to the approximate 6.3-million-acre Petroleum Exploration Licence 73.